-Education Plan: A document that includes: a situation assessment; identification of an Education Pool; objectives; Education activities and monitoring procedures as required by Article 4 of the International Standard for Education.
+Education Plan: A document that includes: a situation assessment; identification of an Education Pool; objectives; Education activities and monitoring procedures as required by Article 4.

 Education Program: A collection of Education activities undertaken by a Signatory to achieve the intended learning objectives.